deuxp/lotide/README.md

 ___Params___:

-- (a) primitive data type, to be tested
+- (actual) primitive data type, to be tested
-- (b) the expected primitive data type
+- (expected) the expected primitive data type

 ___Behaviour___: